 An individual's symptoms depend upon the affected nerves: autonomic, motor, or sensory, and where they are located within the body.
 Symptoms of peripheral neuropathy that involve the motor nerves might include muscle weakness, loss of coordination, or loss of balance.
 If an individual's neuropathy involves sensory nerve damage, he or she might experience symptoms such as numbness, tingling, burning, sensitivity to touch, or pain.

-Neuropathy associated with diabetes mellitus affects all peripheral nerves.
+Neuropathy associated with diabetes mellitus can affect all peripheral nerves.
 Diabetic neuropathy symptoms might include numbness and tingling of extremities, loss of sensation, muscle weakness, burning or electric pain sensations, and a variety of other symptoms that can affect nearly every body system.

 Limitations caused by peripheral neuropathy include a lessened ability to walk or stand and control muscle movements.
 In addition, many individuals who suffer from severe peripheral neuropathy injure themselves without knowing it, and this can lead to infections and even amputations.
 Chronic pain is also an issue for many people with peripheral neuropathy, and this can have an effect on their ability to work.